-Our Young People's Network was formed in 2018 after our Right People Right Questions (RPRQ) project, and currently consists of over 200 young people aged 13 to 25 who are interested in mental health research.
+Our Young People's Network was formed in 2018 after our Right People Right Questions project, and currently consists of over 300 young people aged 13-28 who are interested in mental health research.

-Network members include young people with a variety of different life and mental health experiences, from all over the UK and even some from outside the UK.
+Network members include young people with a variety of different life and mental health experiences from all over the UK, and even some from outside the UK.
 Members hear about the latest involvement in research opportunities as sent to us by researchers who are seeking young people's input on their mental health research projects.
-And they shape our own work at McPin too.
+They shape our own work at McPin too.
 We also have a co-researcher programme, with young people employed on projects.
-This is
+This is something we will be developing further.